 Zone Valve Wiring Diagrams | Click on the Zone Valve Diagram to Enlarge

 These Zone Valve Diagrams represent old thermostats.
-T87F are the older Honeywell thermostats.
+T87F is the older Honeywell thermostat.

 Conclusion | Hot Water Boiler Piping Zone Valves

 Finally, to save money by reducing boiler operating costs and energy use installing a good zoning system is the way to go.
 Initial installation costs will be higher however over time you can recoup that initial cost of installing these zoning systems by reducing boiler operating time and energy use.
 Instead of having one central thermostat for the whole system and heating the entire structure you can choose to heat only those spaces that are properly zoned thereby saving you money in energy use.